Narcolepsy: Signs and symptoms

 There are two main characteristics of narcolepsy: excessive daytime sleepiness and abnormal REM sleep.
 Excessive daytime sleepiness occurs even after adequate night time sleep.
 A person with narcolepsy is likely to become drowsy or fall asleep, often at inappropriate or undesired times and places, or just be very tired throughout the day.
-Narcoleptics may not be able to experience the amount of restorative deep sleep that healthy people experience due to abnormal REM regulation – they are not "oversleeping."
+Narcoleptics may not be able to experience the amount of restorative deep sleep that healthy people experience due to abnormal REM regulation – they are not "oversleeping".
 Narcoleptics typically have higher REM sleep density than non-narcoleptics, but also experience more REM sleep without atonia.
 Many narcoleptics have sufficient REM sleep, but do not feel refreshed or alert throughout the day.
-This can feel like living their entire lives in a constant state of sleep deprivation.

 Excessive sleepiness can vary in severity and appears most commonly during monotonous situations that require little interaction.
 Daytime naps may occur with little warning and may be physically irresistible.
 These naps can occur several times a day.
 They are typically refreshing, but only for a brief period.
 Vivid dreams may be experienced regularly, even during short naps.
 Drowsiness may persist for prolonged periods or remain constant.
 Additionally, nighttime sleep may be fragmented, with frequent awakenings.
 A second prominent symptom of narcolepsy is abnormal REM sleep.
 Narcoleptics are unique in that instead of following the typical sleep cycle, they enter into the REM phase of sleep at the beginning of sleep, even when sleeping during the day.
 The classic symptoms of the disorder, often referred to as the "tetrad of narcolepsy", are cataplexy, sleep paralysis, hypnagogic hallucinations, and excessive daytime sleepiness.
-Other symptoms may include automatic behaviors and night-time wakefulness.
+Other symptoms include automatic behaviors and night-time wakefulness.
 These symptoms may not occur in all people with narcolepsy.